Reducing customer wait time and employee workload with a digitized onboarding flow.

 Reflection

-I learned how to own a product, take charge of user research, and integrate stakeholder feedback with my own UX knowledge to create a memorable and beautiful user flow.
+I learned how to own a product, take charge of user research, ask for feedback, and mix stakeholder needs with my own UX knowledge to create a memorable and beautiful user flow.
+I practiced advocating for the user and presented my work weekly to the design team and GWL executives.

 You made it!